paulboys/PopHealth-Observatory/GITHUB_SETUP.md

 1. Go to [GitHub](https://github.com/) and sign in to your account.
 2. Click the "+" button in the top-right corner and select "New repository".
-3. Name your repository (e.g., "nhanes-explorer").
+3. Name your repository: `pophealth-observatory`.
-4. Add a description: "A comprehensive tool for exploring health and nutrition metrics from NHANES data".
+4. Add a description (suggested): `Open-source population health & nutrition analytics toolkit (NHANES focus).`
 5. Choose whether to make it public or private.
 6. Check "Initialize this repository with a README" (we'll replace it later).
 7. Select "MIT License" from the license dropdown.